gabridome/docs/bitcoinclients.md

 * keeps all the block headers of the Blockchain
 * request the transaction that want to validate to a node
 * request the merkle proof that the transaction has been included into a certain block

 This validation approach is vulnerable to two main weaknesses:

-### the node could say the transaction doesn't exist in a block and don't provide the merkle proof(lying)
+### The node can deny the presence of a transaction in the block even if it is present

 This could be mitigated by connecting and asking to more than one client but also this could be subject to [Network partitioning][NetworkPartitioning] or a [Sybil attack][SybilAttack].

+### The request of the relevant transactions by the wallet releals to the node too much about the user

+This could be mitigate by requesting also many infos to which the wallet is not really interested just to confuse the node but this is a lot of overhead and is against Scaling purposes.

+>*The bottom line of the SPV validation is that it is valid if you don't care so much about the privacy of your transactions and you trusting that a majority of your connected peers are not lying.*

 [fullNode]: https://btcinformation.org/en/full-node